BozzleMay/rubiksCube/README.md

 This is a small project designed to emulate a rubik's cube and it's movements.
 The buttons mimic the available moves that can be made on a rubik's cube.
-The cube is designed using plain CSS and the cube can be flipped to ensure that all sides can be viewed.
+The cube is designed using plain CSS.

+# Making Moves

+Left-click on the directional buttons to rotate the cube in the respective direction

+# Additional Functionality

+Left-click in the flip cube button to swap the faces of the cube that are in view.

 # Getting Started